Here Are The Ways That Accounts Payable Affects Your Whole Company

 The Cash Flow Connection

 Cash flow within a company plays a huge role in its success.
 If you’re not cultivating a positive cash flow environment (where your company’s liquid assets are increasing), you’re not going to be able to cover all your expenses with the money your company brings in.
-Negative cash flow sends your company toward (or deeper into) debt and leaves you at the mercy of future financial crises.
+Negative cash flow sends your company toward (or deeper into) debt.
+It also leaves you at the mercy of future financial crises.

 The accounts payable department plays a key role in your company’s approach to cash flow management.
 A well-managed, efficient AP department lets your company structure payment terms with vendors that work to your advantage.
 They also give you a picture of how much money your company owes and when bills are due.
 And that gives you key insights into the present state of cash flow in your organization.